Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 By the end of this tutorial, you will have developed an audio player app.
 You will have handled audio operations and application state.
 You also have even secured your application using Auth0.
 The writer of the tutorial also included all his code on his GitHub repo.

-15. Bare Bones
+15. Bare Bones 🔗

-This JavaScript project for beginners is the one exception.
+This project for JavaScript beginners is the one exception.
 Especially since Angular can be tricky to get to grips with, this barebones project is kind of like a starter pack for angular.
-I think of this as the hello world project with a few more bells and whistles.
+I think of this as the hello world project – with a few more bells and whistles.

 It’s a GitHub repo with a very short readme file and has the npm modules, configuration, scripts, folders, and routing in place.
 It’s a minimal app - perfect for poking around.
 Get it up, get it running, and see where you go next.

-16. Budget calculator
+16. Budget calculator 🔗

-The tutorial is about two hours long and focuses on designing the user interface.
+This JavaScript tutorial is about two hours long and focuses on designing the user interface.
 It covers topics like Angular forms, displaying dialogues, and component interaction.
 Like any self-respecting coding tutorial creator, he also linked to his GitHub repo for that project.
 JavaScript projects with example code are the best to learn from.

-I find it a visually appealing app - itโ€™s very satisfying to make these kinds of applications that look and feel smooth to use, especially once you know whatโ€™s behind the curtain.
+I find it a visually appealing app - it’s very satisfying to make these kinds of applications that look and feel smooth to use, especially once you know what’s behind the curtain.

 Screenshot from the video

-17. Create a Google map powered by Angular
+17. Create a Google map powered by Angular 🔗

 Who doesn’t love maps?
 This tutorial teaches you to create interactive Google Maps powered by Angular.
 That’s a pretty cool idea!

 The tutorial walks you through instantiating the map, geocoding by address and location, working with markers, and programmatically adjusting the radii (plural for radius, of course) of circles for location.
-Thereโ€™s also a GitHub repo where you can snag the code.
+There’s also a GitHub repo where you can snag the code.

 The written tutorial is pretty comprehensive.
 It runs at about a 9-minute read, but of course, you’ll spend much longer implementing the code.
 I love this tutorial because it gave you all the code, but also explained what the code was doing, why it was important, and even how you could tweak it yourself.

-18. The front end of a personal blog
+18. The front end of a personal blog 🔗

 Having a personal blog is something I am very passionate about.
 I believe anybody can benefit from creating a blog.
 Most of us use Squarespace or WordPress, but you can also do it with Angular.
-This is one of the best projects you can do with JavaScript.
+This is one of the best beginner projects you can do with JavaScript.

 The style of this written tutorial assumes that you don’t know anything.
 That’s why I like it for beginners, even though creating the front end of your blog is pretty advanced.

-19. The Google homepage
+19. The Google homepage 🔗

 Scrimba has a great list of JS projects, my favorite is their suggestion to clone the Google homepage!
 It’s not too hard and it’s something you can get started on with just a basic knowledge of HTML, CSS, and JavaScript.
 You can check that out here.

-There are so many more libraries and frameworks beyond what I’ve provided you in this article, but this is a good starting point for beginners.
-I referred to a couple of other frameworks that you might be interested in checking out throughout the course of this article.
-As you dive deeper into JavaScript, you’ll be exposed to more and more of these.
+As you dive deeper into JavaScript, you’ll be exposed to more and more project ideas.
 There are practically countless small JavaScript projects for practice you can find, using any of the frameworks that appeal to you.

 These great JavaScript practice projects can all be tricky to do.
 I’m not going to pretend they’re simple, but that’s what makes them so great.
 When you complete this project, you’ll have built something you’re proud of.
 There’s no better feeling in the world.

-Other resources
+Other resources 🔗

 For beginners: we recommend our Learn Python for all brand-new coders looking to learn computer science.
 It’s the first course in our curriculum and starts right from the beginning as you interactively code your first basic project – a video game.